Prasanna28Devadiga/Cifar-10-/README.md

 # Cifar-10-
-Cifar-10 object recognition challenge with simple CNN (89% accuracy after 100 epochs) Techniques that helped increase accuracy (77%->89%):-
+Cifar-10 object recognition challenge with simple CNN (89% accuracy after 100 epochs).
+Techniques that helped increase accuracy (77%->89%):-
   1. ADDING DROPOUT LAYERS
   2. INCREASING THE DROPOUT VALUE AS YOU APPROACH THE FINAL LAYERS